vidhyasaharan/SpeechBox.jl/docs/src/index.md

 # SpeechBox Documentation

-SpeechBox.jl provides a number of common speech processing routines in Julia.
+*A speech processing toolbox for Julia*

+## Outline
 The routines implemented so far are:

 ```@contents
 Pages = ["signal_objects.md",